micolous/cbus/docs/introduction.rst

 Welcome to ``libcbus``!

-This is a Python library for interacting with Clipsal C-Bus networks through the PCI.
-This also
+This is a Python library for interacting with Clipsal C-Bus networks through a :abbr:`PCI (PC Interface)` or :abbr:`CNI (C-Bus Network Interface)`.
+This also includes:

-includes:
+* :doc:`A C-Bus MQTT bridge (cmqttd) <daemons.cmqttd>`, which provides a high level API for controlling C-Bus networks with other systems (such as Home Assistant)

-* A high-level MQTT API for sharing a C-Bus PCI with other systems
+* A low-level interface for parsing and producing C-Bus packets

 * A library for parsing information from C-Bus Toolkit project backup files, and visualising networks with :program:`graphviz`

 * A "fake PCI" test server for parsing data sent by C-Bus applications.

 What is C-Bus?